 On July 10, 1943, the Allies launched Operation Husky before sunrise, a massive amphibious assault on the southern shores of the island.

-When did the invasion of Sicily start?
+When was the Allied invasion of Sicily?

 Why did Italy switch sides in ww2?

 After a series of military failures, in July of 1943 Mussolini gave control of the Italian forces to the King, Victor Emmanuel III, who dismissed and imprisoned him.
 The new government began negotiations with the Allies.
 The subsequent British invasion of Italy was unopposed.

 What was the major result of the Allied invasion of Italy?

 Troops and vehicles being landed under shell fire during the invasion of mainland Italy at Salerno, September 1943.